 Interviewer: What will you miss the most about your school years, if anything?

 Interviewer: Would you take the opportunity to return to school if you could travel back in time?
 Why or why not?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Ways to support sports teams».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Ways to support sports teams”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

 - mention the advantages (1–2) of the two ways to support sports teams;

 - mention the disadvantages (1–2) of the two ways to support sports teams;